 UNIFORMS: An additional uniform fee (actual cost of the uniform) will be required only if your athlete fails to return his/her uniform top at the end of the season.
 Please go to our Uniform page for more info regarding uniforms and supplies required for Cross Country.

-Go to our Practices page for info on practices, times, locations, what to bring, etc.
+Go to Practices for info on practices, times, locations, what to bring, etc.

-Go to our Meet Schedule page for a list of racing opportunities.
+Go to Meet Schedule for a list of racing opportunities.